rafael-santiago/tulip/doc/MANUAL.md

 The ``Purple Haze's`` introduction has a pretty interesting thing.
 Originally, the introduction is made by ``bass`` and ``guitar`` playing different things together.
 So, the guitar does this (ok, here goes our first code):

-        500-302--500-302--500-302--500-302
+        69-401--69-401--69-401--69-401

 and the guitar (if acting like a bass) should do this:

-        69-401--69-401--69-401--69-401
+        500-302--500-302--500-302--500-302

 These layers of sound produce a "thing" called ``tritone``. ``Tritones`` are commonly referenced as a way to add tension or "frightening ambiences" for the listeners.
 In fact, if you do only the first thing coded above, you will not be able to achieve this "tension".
-Actually, it will be sound pretty boring.
+Actually, it will be sound pretty unexpressive.
 So, what about combining these two worlds?

         69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}--69-.chord{500-401}-

 Better?
-I think so.
+I think so...
 Remembering that everything is taking in consideration my personal preference for tunning the guitar ``two steps down``.

 Now the cool riff.
 You should wet it with a ``Fuzz`` if you have one...